Giving Back to the Community

 - preferably attend/have graduated from high school in any of the following school districts: Crestview, East Liverpool, Salem, Southern Local, Lisbon, or Wellsville.
 Students residing in Columbiana County are encouraged to apply, even if they are not from these districts, as long as they satisfy the other criteria.

 - be enrolled at Kent State's Salem or East Liverpool campuses as a student, full-time preferred.

 - be motivated by personal or professional reasons to contribute to this program through your avid engagement and participation.

 Rural Scholars Program Mentors will participate in on-going professional development throughout their time with the program and be expected to exhibit a strong capacity for self-direction as well as exercise mature judgment.
 First-time mentors will be required to take a 3-credit experiential learning course in the fall.
 After completing one month of the semester-long course, they may begin active mentoring.

-For the 2014-2015 school year we are in particular need of male mentors in both the north and south portions of the county.
+For the 2015-2016 school year we are in need of both male and female mentors.

 Think you have what it takes?
 Apply now.

 Our application form is available here.
-We will begin accepting applications for the 2014-2015 school year on February 2.
+We will begin accepting applications for the 2015-2016 school year on February 2.
 Review of applications begins in March.